brainvisa/brainvisa.github.io/contributing.md

 Helper tools
 ------------

-**\[TODO]:**

     bv_maker status

-will show the status of source branches in multiple projects (current branch, modified code, staged changes, local commits not pushed to a remote, diverging branches and remotes...)
+shows the status of source branches in multiple projects (current branch, modified code, staged changes, local commits not pushed to a remote, diverging branches and remotes...)

 There is also possibility to use [vcstool](https://github.com/dirk-thomas/vcstool)